vosonlab/vosonSML/README.md

 ## k8nyf8    | data siens                                    | datascience | 77
 ## oeg6nl    | The pain and excitement                       | datascience | 179
 ## Collected 528 total comments.
-## RDS file written: ./vsml-data/2023-03-13_150335-RedditData.rds
+## RDS file written: ./vsml-data/2023-03-15_211245-RedditData.rds
 ## Done.
 ```

-Please note that because of the API end-point used that `Collect` is
+*Please note that because of the API end-point used that `Collect` is
-limited to the first 500 comments per thread.
-It is therefore suited to
+limited to the first 500 comments per thread (plus 500 for each
+`continue thread` encountered).
+It is therefore suited to collecting
-collecting only smaller threads in their entirety.
+only smaller threads in their entirety.*

 #### Create reddit activity and actor networks